Ethra8/english-grows/README.md

 ## Target Audience
 ### B2B
-Any company interested in improving their employees' level of English for one of the following reasons:
+Any company interested in improving its employees' level of English for one of the following reasons:
 * Wants to compete in the international market
-* Locally works with international customers
+* Operates locally with international customers

 ### B2C
 Any individual person wanting to improve their level of English tfor one of the following reasons: